 5 Common Types of Mustard—and Every Delicious Way You Should Be Using Them

 There are so many types of mustard—you probably have several in your fridge right now, some of which are getting a lot more attention than others.
-But what exactly is mustard and how do we know which types is best?
+But what exactly is mustard, and how do we know which type is best?

 Mustard is one of the world's oldest condiments.
 Roman chefs used to grind mustard seeds with grape juice (known as must) into a spicy paste known as mustum ardens, which was shortened to "mustard" when the sauce arrived in the States.